jrios6/DLND-TV-Script-Generation/README.md

 ## Submission for Udacity DLND Project 3

 LSTM built with TensorFlow for generating a new Simpson TV Script using a Recurrent Neural Network.

-Based of [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
+Based off [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.